koor-tech/koor/Documentation/Troubleshooting/common-issues.md

 Depending your hosts, you might not need to even have the `ceph` packages installed.
 If you are using Rook Ceph, you normally don't need any ceph related packages on the hosts.

 Should this have not fixed your issue, you might be running into some other permission issue.
-If your hosts are using a Linux distribution that uses SELinux, you might need to follow these steps to re-configure the Rook Ceph operator: [Rook Ceph Docs - OpenShift Special Configuration Guide](https://rook.io/docs/rook/v1.8/ceph-openshift.html#rook-settings).
+If your hosts are using a Linux distribution that uses SELinux, you might need to follow these steps to re-configure the Rook Ceph operator: [OpenShift Special Configuration Guide](../Getting-Started/ceph-openshift.md#rook-settings).

 ***